2013-14 Parking Regulations

 Visitor/Pay and Display Parking

-- Paid parking is available in the Memorial Union, Visitor, and Wellness Paylots for short duration visits.
-See map for locations.
+22. Paid parking is available in the Memorial Union, Visitor E, and Wellness Paylots for short duration visits.
+See campus map for locations.
 Instructions for using the paystations are located at each kiosk.
-Select the amount of time you want to park, pay with the correct amount of coins, bills or a major debit/credit card and collect your receipt.
+Select the amount of time you want to park; pay with the correct amount of coins, bills, or a major debit/credit card; and collect your receipt.
 Place the receipt face-up on the driver’s side dashboard.
-A valid receipt must be placed face up on your driver’s side dashboard and be clearly visible.
+Receipt must be clearly visible to be valid.

 Vendors, Contractors and Service Providers

-- Vendors, contractors, consultants and service providers may be eligible to purchase an annual vendor permit for the academic school year by application from the campus parking office.
-Annual vendor permits are NOT allowed in: Handicap, No Parking Zones, Fire Lanes, Sidewalks, State Fleet Lot, Reserved spaces.
+23. Vendors, contractors, consultants, and service providers may be eligible to purchase an annual vendor permit for the academic school year by submitting an application to NDSU Parking and Transportation Services.
+Annual vendor permits are not allowed in: no parking zones, fire lanes, sidewalks, state fleet lot, and reserved spaces.

-- Vendors who perform services to university facilities in easily recognizable service vehicles painted with a "branded/logo signature" or an appropriately sized magnetic or attached sign are allowed to park in a reasonable manner on campus when making their deliveries and/or providing services.
+24. Vendors who perform services to University buildings and property, in easily recognizable service vehicles painted with a "branded/logo signature" or an appropriately sized magnetic or attached sign, are allowed to park in a reasonable manner on campus.
 Contractors working on designated projects may be assigned to a specific lot or area.

-- Persons disagreeing with a citation they have received on the NDSU campus may complete a Citation Appeal Form online at the NDSU Parking and Transportation Services web page www.ndsu.edu/parking within five days of citation issuance.
+26. Persons disagreeing with a citation which they have received on the NDSU campus may complete a Citation Appeal Form online at the NDSU Parking and Transportation Services web page www.ndsu.edu/parking within five days of citation issuance.
 The appeal will be administratively reviewed by NDSU Parking and Transportation Services staff.
 If you disagree with the result of your appeal, you may schedule a hearing with the NDSU Parking Appeals Board for an additional review of the citation.
 The request for a hearing must be made within 5 days of the receipt of an appeal denial.
 All decisions of the NDSU Parking Appeals Board are final.

-- The university is not responsible for care or protection of any vehicle or its contents while on campus.
-All on-campus traffic accidents with $1,000 combined damage or personal injury must be reported immediately to the University Police Department.
+27. The university is not responsible for care or protection of any vehicle or its contents while on campus.

-- While operating bicycles on streets, riders must obey appropriate traffic regulations.
-Al bicycles will be parked in outdoor racks provided for that purpose.
+28. While operating bicycles on streets, riders must obey appropriate traffic regulations.
+All bicycles must be parked in outdoor racks provided for that purpose.
 Bicycles brought inside, fastened to other objects, or left in such manner as to impede or endanger pedestrian or vehicular traffic, will be subject to impoundment by University Police.